 First thing was first, I took my measurements and gathered my materials.
-She wanted it to be roughly 53 inches long and I had a piece of steel that was 48×48 inches so I wouldn’t have to cut it so that was great right away.
+She wanted her garden to be roughly 53 inches long and I had a piece of steel that was 48×48 inches so I wouldn’t have to cut it so that was great right away.
 Using a hammer and nail I tacked a bunch of holes in it for drainage.
 I built my legs first using 2x4s and 3″ outdoor deck screws.
 I cut the 2×4 legs at 33″ to accommodate the height of the castors.

 With the four legs screwed together I cut two more 2x4s at the exact length that I wanted which was 48 plus 1/2 so I would have room to slide in “sides” and plus the depth of two 2x4s (the legs on each side) so I cut them at 51 1/2.
 First I tacked those to the top of two legs each and then flipped them over and added another leg (also cut at 33″ just like the others) to the center for even more support.Then I added a bunch of 1x4s cut at 25″ a piece to the bottom of the whole frame.
 This gave me a kind of “shelf” once the castors lifted it up three inches from the ground but it also gave me a ton of support.